axieax/uni-notes/COMP3121 Notes/Week 1 Notes.md

 - Produces pairs in stages, with possible revisions.
 - A man who has not been paired with a woman will be called free.
-- Men will be proposing to women.Women will decide if they accept a proposal or not.
+- Men will be proposing to women.
+Women will decide if they accept a proposal or not.
 - Start with all men free.

 ```pseudocode